By-Laws of the

 1. Trainers should prepare a plan before each game and practice

 a.
-If the Trainer is not available for a game (regular season or tournament) they are required to prepare a plan that will include position and playing time objectives for each player.
+If the Trainer is not available for a game (regular season or tournament) they are required to prepare a plan that will include game day positions each player.
 The Parent Coach leading the team that day should follow the trainer’s guidance.

-2. Parent Coaches should communicate regularly with their Trainer regarding strategy, positions and playing time.
+2. Parent Coaches should communicate regularly with their Trainer regarding strategy and player positions.
 (Final decision belongs to the Trainer.)

 a.
 Meet pre-game (review strategy) and post-game (debrief) with the Trainer.